Intoxicated patrons in licensed premises

 It is illegal to sell or supply alcohol to an intoxicated person in a licensed venue.

-An intoxicated person is someone who is under the influence of alcohol or drugs.
+An intoxicated person is someone who is under the influence of alcohol or other drugs.

 It is your responsibility as the licensee to prove the patron is not intoxicated at the time of sale.

-If you have reasonable grounds to suspect someone is intoxicated, you or an employee must exclude or remove them from your premises.
+If you have reasonable grounds to believe that a person is intoxicated, you or your employees can exclude or remove them from the premises.

 How to identify an intoxicated person